HelpDesk automated workflows - overview video

 Name

 Name your workflow.
-To create a name, you can use the actions and the final effect caused by the workflow.
+To create a name, you can use the actions and the final effect caused by it.

 Description

 In the “Description” field, briefly write what your workflow covers.
 This helps you manage your workflows.
-Also, your team can quickly learn about the purpose of the workflow by reading the description.
+Also, your team can quickly learn about their purpose by reading the description.

 Options